paradis-A/svelte-data-grid/README.md

 ## Custom Header Components
 Header components can also be specified in `columns` entries as the `headerComponent` property.
 Header components are only passed `column`, the column object from `columns`.

+## onClickCell, onMouseEnterCell, onMouseLeaveCell

+You can pass these handlers to handle mouse on cell events.
+The params are all: (value, columnName, iRow, iCol)

 ## onCellUpdate, onHeaderUpdate